Plain English Summary

 Primary outcome measures

-Alcohol consumption, specifically the total number of units consumed and the number of heavy drinking days.
-Heavy drinking days are defined as >60g of alcohol for men and >40g alcohol for women.
+Alcohol consumption, specifically the total number of units consumed and the number of heavy drinking days (defined as >60 g of alcohol for men and >40 g alcohol for women), measured using a two-week retrospective alcohol diary (the Timeline Follow-Back) at baseline, after the first two weeks of intervention and after the second two weeks of intervention

 Secondary outcome measures